antsmc2/HDWalletUtil/README.md

 ## Installation

+For now, you try including [this jar file](https://github.com/antsmc2/HDWalletUtil/tree/main/out/HDWalletUtil.jar) in your project.
-For now, you can clone this repo into your project.
+You can also clone this repo into your project.
-A jar file and gradle/Maven setup information will most likely be provided in the near future.
+Gradle/Maven setup information will most likely be provided in the near future.

 ## Usage